OT1devl/OT1devl/README.md

 ---

-## 📂 Repositories
+## 🎓 Educational Purpose

 ### 🔹 [Machine Learning Algorithms](https://github.com/OT1devl/Machine-Learning-Algorithms)
 Explore classic machine learning algorithms implemented from scratch using NumPy and Python.

 ### 🔹 [Deep Learning from Scratch](https://github.com/OT1devl/Deep-Learning)
 A deep dive into neural networks, building models like CNNs and RNNs from the ground up.

+## 📁 Projects

 ### 🔹 [Pneumonia Diagnosis with NumPy](https://github.com/OT1devl/Pneumonia-diagnosis-with-numpy)
 A project to diagnose pneumonia using a custom deep learning model built with NumPy.

 ---